Morpheus2962/Smart_Cropper/README.md

 ![Save Image](Video/save1.gif)

-  *Note : You can crop and apply filters to cropped image also.
+  * Note : You can crop and apply filters to cropped image also.

+## License

+The code in this project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+Note that you will be responsible for following terms of service of the third party APIs used in the code.